brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 ### 1. Doses under investigation?
 Put simply, which doses are you investigating?
 And how many are there?
-In this post, we will refer to the number of doses as $n$.
+Let's refer to the number of doses as $n$.
 For the plain vanilla CRM, the doses should be fully orderable, meaning it should be possible to unambiguously state that $a > b$ or $a < b$ for each pair of doses $a, b$.
 Incidentally, this is also true of the 3+3.
 It is easy to inadvertently violate the _total orderability_ rule when you have combinations (e.g. is 10mg A + 10mb B a greater or lesser dose than 5mg A + 20mg B?) or when you are varying doses and frequencies (e.g. is 20mg of A each day a greater or lesser dose than 100mg of A once per week?).